Battle of Tabqa: Assault on Tabqa Dam and Tabqa Airbase

 On 26 March, the SDF captured two villages to the east of Tabqa.
 It was also reported that ISIL was shelling the surroundings of Tabqa Dam with heavy weaponry.
 On the same day, ISIL claimed that Tabqa Dam was on the verge of collapse and that all the floodgates were closed.
 The dam was reported to have become inoperable, which ISIL claimed was due to US-led coalition bombing and artillery strikes, though the Syrian Observatory for Human Rights (SOHR) stated that the actual reasons were unknown, adding that ISIL still held its main building and turbines.
 That day, US aircraft had dropped three 2,000 pound bombs against the towers attached to the dam, causing critical equipment to fail and the dam to stop functioning.
 One of the bombs failed to detonate.
 The dam almost failed as the floodgates were rendered inoperable, but an emergency ceasefire coordinated between the Islamic State, Syrian government, and the United States let engineers make emergency repairs before the dam collapsed, which could have potentially killed thousands of civilians.

 The SDF however denied that it had been hit, while the RBSS (Raqqa Is Being Slaughtered Silently) group stated that ISIL was informing fleeing civilians that the dam was safe.
 Additionally, the coalition stated that the Tabqa Dam was structurally sound, and that the dam had not been targeted by any airstrikes.
 They also stated that the SDF controlled an emergency spillway at the northern part of the dam, which could be used in the event of an emergency.
 On the same day, SDF spokesman Talal Silo announced that the SDF had stormed the Tabqa military airport, and had taken 60-70% of it.
-They later announced that they had completely captured the Al-Tabqa Airbase, following a 24-hour battle.
+They later announced that they had completely captured the Tabqa Airbase, following a 24-hour battle.
 ISIL fighters stationed at Tabqa Airbase were reported to have withdrawn northward to Tabqa city.
 Additionally, SDF forces captured two villages near the airbase during the advance.

 ISIL was reported to have reversed an earlier evacuation order in Raqqa, stating that the dam was safe and ordered civilians to remain in the city.
 A day later, however, the SDF announced they were temporarily pausing their offensive for the dam.
 Later in the day, a spokeswoman of the SDF announced that engineers who had been permitted to check the dam and its operations did not find it was damaged or malfunctioning.
 On 28 March, ISIL deployed an additional 900 fighters to the Tabqa District in an attempt to stop the SDF advances.